arhantbararia/arhantbararia.github.io/_posts/2025-11-11-notification_system.md

 title: Notification Systems: Intution
 date: 2025-11-11
 ---
-## Notification Systems: Intution

 Ever wondered what happens behind that little bell icon when you get a “UserA liked your post” alert?

 That — right there — is a notification system in action.
 It’s one of those invisible engines quietly keeping your app engaging and responsive.
 Let’s peel back the curtain and see how it really works.

-1. What is a Notification System, Really?
+## 1. What is a Notification System, Really?

 At its core, a notification system does one job: